-Stack parameters are not applicable for EUFIREPUMP.
+Stack/Vent Restrictions are not applicable for EUFIREPUMP.

-The facility appears to comply with 40 CFR Part 63, Subpart ZZZZ requirements for EUFIREPUMP.
+The facility appears to comply with 40 CFR Part 63 Subpart ZZZZ requirements for EUFIREPUMP.

 FGBOILERS: Boiler #1 and #2 and their associated dry scrubbing system and baghouse.
 Each boiler is a spreader-stoker firing configuration.
-The primary fuel is coal with the following supplemental fuels: wood and wood waste, construction/demolition material, petroleum coke, TDF, and natural gas.
-The nominal heat input rating of each boiler is 384 MMBTU/hr including two low NOx natural gas-fired burners per boiler, with each burner rated at 100 MMBTU/hr.
+The primary fuel is coal with the following supplemental fuels: wood, TDF, and natural gas.
+The facility also has the options to use construction/demolition material and petroleum coke, but the facility has not used these fuel types at least since at least January 2016.
+The nominal heat input rating of each boiler is 384 MMBTU/hr including two low nitrogen oxide (NOx) natural gas-fired burners per boiler, with each burner rated at 100 MMBTU/hr.
 FGBOILERS is controlled by a scrubber and baghouse for each boiler.
-Additionally each boiler has low NOx natural gas-fired burners.
+Additionally, each boiler has low NOx natural gas-fired burners.

-Compliance with the SO2, NOx, and CO, emissions from the FGBOILERS are demonstrated by CEMS.
+Compliance with the $SO_2$ , NOx, and CO, emissions from the FGBOILERS are demonstrated by CEMS.
 Particulate matter (PM) and Total non-methane hydrocarbons (NMHC) are demonstrated by stack testing.
 Records of the emission limits are kept electronically and calculated through the source Data Acquisition System (DAS).
 The emissions identified below were within the permitted emission limits.

-Opacity from the FGBOILERS is limited to 10%, and is continuously recorded using a continuous opacity monitor system (COMS).
-Based on the records during the inspection, opacity was 2% for EUBOILER01 and 3% for EUBOILER02, well below the 10% emission limits.
+Opacity from the FGBOILERS is limited to 10% and is continuously recorded using a continuous opacity monitor system (COMS).
+Based on the records during the inspection, opacity was 1.34% for EUBOILER01 and 0.77% for EUBOILER02, well below the 10% emission limits.

-Particulate matter emissions for FGBOILERS are limited to 0.03 pounds per million BTU heat input and 11.5 pounds per hour.
+PM emissions for FGBOILERS are limited to 0.03 pounds per million BTU (lb/MMBtu) heat input and 11.5 pounds per hour.
 Demonstration of compliance with the limits is performed via stack testing.
-Stack testing was last performed in August 2012 and indicated that the PM emissions from EUBOILER01 were 0.002 pounds per million BTU heat input and 0.6 pounds per hour.
-EUBOILER02 emissions were 0.003 pounds per million BTU heat input and 1.1 pounds per hour.
+Stack testing for ROP compliance was last performed in March 2018 and indicated that the PM emissions from EUBOILER01 were 0.014 lb/MMBtu heat input and 5.68 pounds per hour.
+EUBOILER02 emissions were 0.003 lb/MMBtu heat input and 1.47 pounds per hour.